The Ultimate 50

 the right eye be long enough to fall?
 If so, it never does.
 The hair holds firmly when pressured around the face.

-Yet when the wind is threateningly dominantly, as on this February evening, she's positioned so
+Yet when the wind is threateningly dominant, as on this February evening, she's positioned so the

-the hair goes back and out of danger.
+hair goes back and out of danger.
 (She may have tucked it behind the ears for this outdoor challenge, in fact.)
-We found
+We found out

-out during this update that she was a college valedictorian -- so as with other women here, her brains are reflected in her
+during this update that she was a college valedictorian -- so as with other women here, her brains are reflected in her hair.

 There's actually a bit of a gallery in Lisa's behalf now, in the journalism section of the Boston University web site.